rgrempel/elm-web-api/README.md

 do as little as possible to make the API available in Elm -- any additional logic or convenience can be supplied by other packages on top of this.

+One question I haven't entirely settled on is how to account for the fact that some of these facilities might not always be available.
+For the moment, I'm applying the following principles:

+* For the moment, at least, I'm not implementing things at all unless they are common to the 'evergreen' browsers.

+* Where the Javascript can throw exceptions in the normal course of events, I'm accounting for that in the API (i.e. via using `Result`, `Maybe` or `Task` to wrap the return value, as appropriate).

+* In principle, I could use the same mechanism to deal with whole facilities that aren't present (e.g. returning a `Maybe Storage` in `WebAPI.Storage` so that I can return `Nothing` if it's not present).
+However, that would add some complexity for the client for possibly little gain.

+* Eventually, I'll set up testing via Travis and SauceLabs, so that I can precisely define which browsers are supported.
+Then, if there are specific facilities that are missing from some browsers I'd like to support, I can do something fancy to account for that.

+* For the moment, I'm not thinking too hard about supporting node.js.
+That's a somewhat larger issue for Elm (it requires some shimming even to get elm-lang/core to work).
+Furthermore, it might make sense to have a separate package to wrap node.js-oriented APIs (and provide appropriate shims), even if there is some overlap.

 * [WebAPI.Location](#webapilocation)
 * [WebAPI.Math](#webapimath)
 * [WebAPI.Number](#webapinumber)